zday294/arcane-religion/README.md

 #### spell-table-file

 The spell table file represents the table of costs and difficulties for learning the spells.
+A file with the table my DM gave me for this endeavor is included in the repository as [spell-listing.csv](spell-listing.csv).
+If you wished to tweak the numbers or include levels higher than my DM did, your file needs to include the following fields:

+- `level` : The spell's level
+- `gp-init` : The base gold cost of learning the spell.
+- `gp-setback` : The additional gold required to make an additonal attempt after a failure.
+As written, this field is just 1/3 of the gp-init field.
+- `time-init` : The base time of learning the spell.
+- `time-setback` : The additional time required to make an additonal attempt after a failure.
+- `religion` : The DC of the Religion check for decrypting the spell.
+- `arcana` : The DC of the Arcana check for translating the spell into arcane notation.

 ### Running the Application